Villavu/Simba/Doc/sphinx/index.rst

 Welcome to the Simba documentation!
 ===================================

-Welcome to the Documentation of the Simba project.
+Welcome to the Documentation for the Simba project.

 Contents: